J535D165/recordlinkage/README.rst

 This project is inspired by the `Freely Extensible Biomedical Record Linkage (FEBRL) <https://sourceforge.net/projects/febrl/>`__ project, which is a great project.
-This project has one big difference, it uses ``pandas`` and ``numpy`` for data handling and computations.
-The use of ``pandas``, a flexible and powerful data analysis and manipulation library for Python, makes the record linkage process much easier and faster.
-A lot of built-in ``pandas`` methods can be used to integrate your record linkage directly into existing data manipulation projects.
+This project has one big difference, it uses **pandas** and **numpy** for data handling and computations.
+The use of pandas, a flexible and powerful data analysis and manipulation library for Python, makes the record linkage process much easier and faster.
+A lot of built-in pandas methods can be used to integrate your record linkage directly into existing data manipulation projects.

-One of the aims of this project is to make an extensible record linkage framework.
+One of the aims of this project is to make an easily extensible record linkage framework.
 It is easy to include your own indexing algorithms, comparison/similarity measures and classifiers.

 Basic linking example